Which are the 10 Best Linux Distributions for VPS?

 Many MNCs prefer the Red Hat Linux Enterprise or RHEL servers because of their innovations and constant technical support.
 Undoubtedly, it’s among the cheap Linux VPS Hosting choices as it offers features that work best for enterprise-level organizations.

 It is a database backup-oriented Linux version that runs flawlessly on any server.
 It is a better fit for organizational needs than the Linux home server, although the support might also come in handy for a home user.
 Red Hat once ran only a free version and only worked as an add-on service.
 However, it later ditched the idea and has bifurcated its Operating System into separate paid and free versions.
-All updates in the paid Linux server OS are first tested and optimized in the free version.
+All updates in the best Linux VPS hosting server OS are first tested and optimized in the free version.

 1. Mandriva: